renjithr/tracktrack/README.md

 ## ❤️ Credits

-Built with passion for clean UI, offline-first apps, and real-world fitness tracking.
+Built with passion for clean UI, offline-first apps, and real-world fitness tracking by AI

 ---